IBM-Cloud/vpc-flowlogs/README.md

       * a storage bucket
       * a LogDNA service instance and a service key.

-   The previously defined `PREFIX` variable is used to define the names of these resources.

 1. Create the action and the trigger.
-The python action requires modules that are not provided by the default Cloud Function environment.
+The python action requires python modules that are not provided by the default Cloud Function environment.
 It is required to [Package multiple Python files into a .zip file](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-prep#prep_python_pkg).
 If you are using the cloud shell, great!
 If not it requires a `pip install virtualenv` into a python3 environment to use the `virtualenv` command to create tne virtualenv directory to put in the zip.
 The script runs this in docker, but you can run the `actions/virtualenv_init.sh` by hand on your computer to avoid using docker (if you do not mind installing virtualenv on your computer).

    ```sh
    ./020-create-functions.sh
    ```

-1. Create a VPC with two instances and a Flow Log collector for the vpc.
+1. Create a VPC with two instances in the vpc.
 The vsi1 is public.
 The vsi2 is private and only accesible from vsi1.
-For a full explination see TODO BLOG POST
+For a full explination see TODO BLOG POST inside IBM cloud see https://ibm.ent.box.com/notes/532826463321  Create the flow log collector.

    ```sh
    ./030-create-vpc.sh